-We can stop partisan gerrymandering in Pennsylvania for good.
-And we can do it by 2021.
+We can stop partisan gerrymandering in Pennsylvania for good by changing the redistricting process.

 To make this a reality, we have to change the PA constitution.
 Here’s what it will take:

-That’s no easy task, but we’re well on our way: bipartisan bills have already been introduced in the PA House and Senate and co-sponsored by a dozen legislators.
-And once a fair-districts policy gets to voters, they tend to approve it by huge margins.
+That’s no easy task, but once a fair-districts policy gets to voters, they tend to approve it by huge margins.

 In other words, we can do this.
 But we need your help to put the pressure on Harrisburg to make it happen.